MarkoMackic/interview_ms_rabbitmq/README.md

 You can start by reading the code .. also when you do `docker-compose up`, check out localhost:8080 (ms_1), localhost:8081 (ms_2), localhost:8082 (ms_3)

-It can take time for npm install to do it's thing, so before trying anything wait for all containers to be up ( not up by `docker ps`), but up in a sense you can access them from browser (8080, 8081, 8082).
+It can take time for npm install to do its thing, so before trying anything wait for all containers to be up ( not up by `docker ps`), but up in a sense you can access them from browser (8080, 8081, 8082).